PieterSmith81/prepintime/README.md

 # PrepInTime

-An AI Powered Personalized Job Interview Advice Chatbot
+An AI-powered, personalised job interview advice chatbot.

+## Live Website

+### Coming Soon!

 ## Usage

+#### General Usage

+1. Copy and paste any job spec text into the PrepInTime chatbot's "Job Spec or Question" box.
+2. Optionally, enter your knowledge about the company and your current skills into the relevant sections, too.
+3. Hit `<Enter>` and PrepInTime will give you tailored advice to help you ace your interview!

+Need more info on the company or have technical or behavioural questions?
+Just ask, and we've got you covered (use the "Job Spec or Question" box for follow-up questions).

+#### Usage Tips

+- Hit `<Enter>` in any of the input boxes to get your interview advice.
+- Or hit `<Shift+Enter>` in any of the input boxes for a new line (similar to ChatGPT).
+- Then, scroll down to see your interview advice.
+- For optimal advice and a complete gap analysis, make sure you fill out the "Company Knowledge" and "Skills" sections.

+## Installation

-1. Clone the repository to your local machine.
+1. Clone the GitHub repository to your local machine.

-2. After cloning the GitHub repository, create a `.env` file in the root of your local Git repository.
-Then copy and paste the following line into your local .env file and save it. (edited)
+2. After cloning the GitHub repository, create a `.env` file in the root of your local Git repository folder.
+Then copy and paste the following line into your local .env file and save it.
    OPENAI_API_KEY=`YOUR_OPENAI_API_KEY_GOES_HERE`

 3. Run `npm install` in your terminal to install all project dependencies.

-4. Run `npm run dev` in your terminal to start the express server.
+4. Run `npm run dev` in your terminal to start an automatically restarting express server (implemented using nodemon).
+Alternatively, run `npm start` to start the express server in production mode (in production mode, the express server won't restart automatically on code changes).

-5. Open the `/frontend/index.html` file in your browser (either open the file directly in your browser or use the VS code Live Server extension's `right-click > Open with Live Server` option).
+5. Open the `/frontend/index.html` file in your browser.
+Either open the file directly in your browser or use the VS code Live Server extension's `right-click > Open with Live Server` option.